Consumer medicine information

 FOSRENOL chewable tablets are not suitable for everyone.

-• you are hypersensitive (allergic) to lanthanum carbonate hydrate or any of the other ingredients of FOSRENOL listed at the end of this leaflet
+• you are allergic to lanthanum carbonate, or any of the ingredients listed at the end of this leaflet

 • you have too little phosphate in your blood (hypophosphataemia).